Active |

 2. Click the Add button next to the Data structure field to create a new Data structure.

-3. Write in a name for the Data structure and click the Add item button to add the individual columns.
+3. Input a name for the Data structure and click the Add item button to add the individual columns.
 If you wish to export two columns: “Full Name” and “Email”, the resulting Data structure would look like this:

 4. Once you have successfully defined the Data structure, fields corresponding to each individual column should appear in the configuration of the Create CSV (advanced) module so you can map the items.
 Take the first item from the Emails[]